-To arrive at the FY18 Final CIP, the Authority identified the needs of the programs taking into account the recommendations of the Master Plan.
+To arrive at the FY19 Proposed CIP and the FY19-23 spending Cap, the Authority identified the needs of the programs taking into account the recommendations of the Master Plan.
 The long-term strategy for capital work is identified in the Authority's Master Plan which was published in 2006, updated in 2013, and is currently being updated.
 The Master Plan serves as a road map for inclusion of projects in the CIP in every budget cycle.
-The CIP will be updated again in Fiscal Year 2019, as the Authority will be establishing the next five year spending cap.

-The FY18 Final CIP represents an update to the program transmitted to the Board of Directors in December 2016 and later approved by the MWRA Board in June 2017 for FY18.
+The FY19 Proposed CIP represents an update to the FY18 CIP approved by the MWRA Board in June 2017.
 The spending projections put forth are the result of prioritizing the projects, establishing realistic estimates based on the latest information, striking a balance between maintenance and infrastructure improvements, and ensuring that there is adequate support for MWRA's core operations to meet all regulatory operating permit requirements.